-The Puerto Rican coquis is a very tiny little frog that is endemic to Puerto Rico.
+The Puerto Rican coquis are a very tiny little frog that is endemic to Puerto Rico.
 If you are in the country (or anywhere really) you will often hear the sounds of the coqui at night (co-qui co-qui).
-One would think they are the suze of a bullfrog based on how much noise they make, but in fact they are more the size of your thumbnail.
+One would think they are the size of a bullfrog based on how much noise they make, but in fact they are more the size of your thumbnail.

 This little frog, due to it’s uniqueness, has over the years become a cultural icon in Puerto Rico.
 It is represented in local artwork and books and has generally become the unofficial mascot of Puerto Rico.
 You will find coqui toys, books, recordings, and shirts in many of the souvenir shops on the island.
 Many establishments bear the name “Coquí,” and the Puerto Rican version of egg nog is called the coquito (it’s a mix of rum, cinnamon, cloves, coconut and egg, if you ever want to try it; you can also buy bottles of it on the island).

-They have been featured in many poems and stories, and are even prominently featured in the myths, pottery and pictographs of the Tainos (extinct native tribe of Puerto Rico)
+They have been featured in many poems and stories, and are even prominently featured in the myths, pottery and pictographs of the Tainos (native tribe of Puerto Rico)